cschilling/switchIt/readme.md

 1. That's it!
 Surf to `http://{IP_OF_YOUR_RASPBERRY}/switchIt/web`

 #### Troubeshooting ####
-If the webpage shows an *404* error, make sure that the `.htaccess`-file of switchIt is used by the webserver Open up the file `/etc/apache2/sites-available/default` and check that under the section `<Directory /var/www/>` `AllowOverride All` is set
+If the webpage shows an *404* error, make sure that the `.htaccess`-file of switchIt is used by the webserver.
+Open up the file `/etc/apache2/sites-available/default` and check that under the section `<Directory /var/www/>` `AllowOverride` is set to `All`